 In this article, we’re going to go over cooking safety tips for seniors – techniques and tools that not only make the kitchen safer for elderly adults but also easier.

-- Fire prevention is important and you can do that by making sure to have a smoke alarm, a fire extinguisher and if needed, an automatic stove shut off device installed.
-Also, all households should have a fire plan in place.
+- Kitchen fire safety is important and you can do that by making sure to have a smoke alarms, a fire extinguisher and if needed, an automatic stove shut off device installed.
+Also, all households should have a fire escape plan in place.

 - Exchange any pots and pans and dishes that are too heavy to manage – especially if you suffer from arthritis in your hands.